hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/changelog/6_10_0/upgrade.md

+### Major Database Change - Zero Downtime

+This release makes performance changes the database definition in a way that is incompatible with releases before 2023.02.
+If you wish to upgrade with zero-downtime, you must first upgrade to 2023.02, or 2023.05.
+If you are running an offline upgrade, you can upgrade from any prior version.
+On large systems, the database migration may take substantial time.
+For a zero-downtime upgrade, we recommend running the migration via the [`smileutil ` command](../../smileutil/migrate_database.html) before upgrading the running servers.

+### Change Tracking and Subscriptions
 This release introduces significant a change to the mechanism performing submission of resource modification events to the message broker.
 Previously, an event would be submitted as part of the synchronous transaction modifying a resource.
 Synchronous submission yielded responsive publishing with the caveat that events would be dropped